Online TCP Acknowledgment under General Delays: Sum-Monotone Delay Cost

-\textbf{Overview.} We start by defining the Parking Permit Problem \cite{Meyerson05}.
+We show that the deterministic $O(\log n)$ competitive ratio of our algorithm (\cref{alg:tcp_sum_monotone_delay}) is tight.
+We start by defining the Parking Permit Problem \cite{Meyerson05}.
 It is known that for every deterministic algorithm $\B$ for Parking Permit, there is an adversarial request sequence $A$ on which $\B$ is $\Omega(\log n)$-competitive (\cref{lem:summono-lb:ppadv}~\cite{NaorUW22}).
 Then, we show how to convert any deterministic algorithm $\A$ for TCP Acknowledgment into a deterministic algorithm $\BA$ for Parking Permit.
 Finally, we show that $\A$ is $\Omega(\log n)$-competitive on the adversarial sequence for $\BA$ (\cref{lem:summono-lb:lb}).

 \paragraph{Parking Permit Problem \cite{Meyerson05}.} An instance of the Parking Permit Problem.
 For each timestep $t \geq 1$, a request may arrive, and if so, needs to be covered by a permit.
 There are several different types of permits that can be purchased at any time throughout the time horizon.
 A permit of type $k \geq 0$ has cost $C_k$ and duration $D_k$: when bought at time $t$, it covers the time interval $[t,t+D_k]$.
 The goal is to minimize the cost of the purchased permits.